symfony-x/symfony-x-native/README.md

 - **Symfony-X** Super Simple Basic Web App, a simple template containing basic Symfony Web App and development features such as Dockerfile and production deployments.
 - **Symfony-X2** Forked from Symfony-X, adds the development and project environment (Database, Docker Compose, AI).
 Useful for creating micro-services.
-- **Symfony-XXX** Forked from Symfony-X2, adds advanced web app features such as Users, Dashboards, API libraries, OAuth, DevOps, .
+- **Symfony-XXX** Forked from Symfony-X2, adds advanced web app features such as Users, OAuth, Dashboards, API libraries, DevOps.

+Ultimately these will probably just be dev repos.
+I'd like to have a Symfony new project skeleton, maybe a bundle (with composer package) for even easier integration and versioning.

 ## Stack